pilinsin/easy-voting/README.md

 -->
 (Registration Manager)
 In the registration setup page, input some informations.
-Get a mCfgCid (registration Manager Config CID).
+Get a rCfgCid (Registration Config CID) and a ManIdentity.
+The ManIdentity is stored locally with a key input in the setup page.
-Input the mCfgCid and transition to the registration manager page.
+Input the rCfgCid and key, and then transition to the registration manager page.
-Get the rCfgCid (Registration Config CID) from the page and open it.
 Turn the registrate switch on, and then wait.

+type ManIdentity struct{
+  manPriKey *ecies.PriKey
+  manSignKey *ed25519.SignKey
+  rKeyFile *ipfs.KeyFile
+}

 (User)
 Input the rCfgCid and transition to the registration page.